bennylut/pkm/docs/repositories.md

 ### File-System Repository

-A repository that fetch packages from files and directories in your file system.
+Built-in repository that fetch packages from files and directories in your file system.

-#### Installation
-not required

 #### Properties